 FES Virtual benchmarking allows assessment of network performance and user demand across vast areas and thousands of individual buildings.

 Assessing coverage, performance, and demand both indoors and outdoors over a large area has been expensive, if not impossible, until now.
-FES rapidly assesses all networks and technologies, even inside individual buildings.
+FES's Virtual Benchmark product rapidly assesses all networks and technologies, even inside individual buildings.

 Today network operators have reliable outdoor and on-street service in most areas, and are increasingly focused on providing reliable service inside homes and buildings.
-To assess indoor service, we use our FES-IQ platform to generate Virtual Benchmark (VBM) reports for areas of interest to our clients.
-In each VBM report, we break down network performance and user behavior (app usage) per building and area, and prioritize the buildings and areas for the sales and network organizations to target.
+To assess indoor service, we use our FESIQ platform to generate Virtual Benchmark (VBM) reports for areas of interest to our clients.
+In each VBM report, we break down network performance and data usage per building and area, and prioritize buildings and outdoor areas for the sales and network organizations to target.

 Indoor and Outdoor Measurement Data